 Freelance writing is perhaps the most popular freelancing jobs in the world.
-Since content writing plays a major role in marketing in the virtual space, companies, big or small, are always on a lookout for talented and punctual writers who can devote excellent articles of specific or varying kinds and help in gaining an audience.
+Since content writing plays a major role in marketing in the virtual space, companies, big or small, are always on the lookout for talented and punctual writers who can devote excellent articles of specific or varying kinds and help in gaining an audience.

 Hence, in case you are wondering whether writing can make you earn, do not think twice about it and get started with it.

-When you start freelancing or already are established in the industry, you must be well-aware of the importance of proposal bid which is essentially a short summary of everything that qualifies you for the job applied.
+When you start freelancing or are already established in the industry, you must be well-aware of the importance of proposal bid which is essentially a short summary of everything that qualifies you for the job applied.

 It sounds easy since it is “Short” but trust me, when you get down to writing a good, informative proposal bid, you will realize it is indeed a job difficult to do.